adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

   }
 ```

-You can find default parameters on ‘config/rateLimiter.js’.
-This parameters used if other parameters not provided.
+You can find the default parameters in ‘config/rateLimiter.js’.
+These parameters are used if other parameters are not provided.

-Rate limiter have multiple backends (memory, redis and mongo).
-Buy default 'memory' backend activated
+The rate limiter has multiple backends (memory, Redis, and Mongo).
+By default, the 'memory' backend is activated.

 ### RequestLogger